senthilnayagam/bigfiles/readme.md

 - [ ] Indexing can be time-consuming.
 Showing some progress, like a total count or a progress bar, would be better.
 - [ ] Display results in a tabular column.
 - [ ] Export file list with details as CSV.
-- [ ] run a simple web app which can list duplicate files and large files and maybe a few sorting or search function via web interface

 ## Build Commands